alexbosworth/ln-service/README.md

 Use `is_avoiding_broadcast` only when self-publishing the raw transaction after the funding step.

+`is_trusted_funding` is not supported on LND 0.15.0 and below and requires `--protocol.option-scid-alias` and `--protocol.zero-conf` set on both sides as well as a channel open request listener to accept the trusted funding.

     {
       channels: [{
         capacity: <Channel Capacity Tokens Number>
         [cooperative_close_address]: <Restrict Coop Close To Address String>
         [give_tokens]: <Tokens to Gift To Partner Number> // Defaults to zero
         [is_private]: <Channel is Private Bool> // Defaults to false
+        [is_trusted_funding]: <Peer Should Avoid Waiting For Confirmation Bool>
         [min_htlc_mtokens]: <Minimum HTLC Millitokens String>
         [partner_csv_delay]: <Peer Output CSV Delay Number>
         partner_public_key: <Public Key Hex String>